swesterfeld/liquidsfz/README.md

 long term goal is to provide a library API that is stable.

-API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.1.0
+API documentation is available here: http://space.twc.de/~stefan/liquidsfz/api-0.1.0 There is also a [List of currently supported SFZ opcodes](OPCODES.md)

 ## COMPILING